Title IX Sexual Misconduct Policy

 • A statement that the Complainant is requesting an investigation of the allegations;

-Except as provided herein, no third parties (i.e., persons other than the alleged victim of sexual assault or their parent or legal guardian, or the Title IX Coordinator) may file a Formal Complaint on behalf of either the Complainant or the University.
+Except as provided herein, no third parties (i.e., persons other than the alleged victim of sexual assault or their parent or legal guardian, or the Title IX Coordinator) may file a Complaint on behalf of either the Complainant or the University.

-Notice of the Formal Complaint
+Notice of the Complaint

 • The fact that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is not made until the conclusion of the Grievance Process;